warciv/warciv/README.md

 Overview
 --------

-Freeciv-Web consists of these components:
+Warciv.net consists of these components:

 * [Freeciv-web](freeciv-web) - a Java web application for the Freeciv-web client.
   This application is a Java web application which make up the application